micktwomey/2016-techie-christmas-quiz/questions/round5.md

 ---

-# In the game Overwatch, what is the characer Mei’s blaster do?
+# Who won the 2016 Nobel Prize for Literature?

 ---

-# Who won the 2016 Nobel Prize for Literature?
+# What does the Flosstime do?

 ---